MarkAYoder/BeagleBoard-exercises/pru/examples/pwm/README.md

 pru-pwm.asm assembles code for both PRUs.
 When PRU_NUM is set to 0, code for PRU 0 is generated.
 The Makefile knows to generate for both PRUs.

 INITC is use to synchronize both PRUs, so the pulses are start together (with 1ns).

+More channels could be genreated if the emmc were disabled.